Patient's Query

 Welcome to icliniq.com.

-Yes, you may have it.
-There is no additional cardiac risk due to mild tricuspid regurgitation if there is no pulmonary artery hypertension mentioned in the echo report.
-It is being mild will not increase the risk beyond usual cardiac risk if there is no pulmonary artery hypertension.
-So just check RSVP (right ventricular systolic pressure) on the echo report and if it is less than 35 mmHg then you may have or else just upload the echo report, I will go through it.
+Yes, you may proceed with the surgery.
+There is no additional cardiac risk associated with mild tricuspid regurgitation, provided that the echocardiogram report does not indicate pulmonary artery hypertension.
+Mild tricuspid regurgitation alone will not increase the risk beyond the usual cardiac risk if there is no pulmonary artery hypertension.
+Please check the right ventricular systolic pressure (RVSP) on the echocardiogram report; if it is less than 35 mmHg, you may proceed.
+If it is higher, please upload the echocardiogram report, and I will review it.

 Area above my belly button is sore after liposuction and muscle repair.
 Kindly help.